Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Constructing a basis for sGMRES

 Although it is very efficient to solve the least-squares problem~\cref{eqn:gmres} by passing to the tridiagonal matrix $\mtx{J}_p$, it is more reliable to sketch $\mtx{S}(\mtx{AQ}_p)$ and to solve the sketched problem~\cref{eqn:sgmres} instead.
 The approach based on sketching is competitive with MINRES when $p \ll n$.

 The literature describes many approaches for maintaining the orthogonality of the Lanczos basis, such as selective orthogonalization~\cite[Chap.~13]{parlettsym}.
-Sketching allows us to develop faster alternatives, such as omitting the extra orthogonalization.
-We can also use the sketched basis vectors to obtain coarse estimates for inner products~\cite{balabanov2020randomized}.
-Indeed, $(\mtx{S} \vct{q}_i)^* (\mtx{S} \mtx{A} \vct{q}_j) \approx \vct{q}_i^* \mtx{A}\vct{q}_j$ for all $i \leq j$, so we can choose to orthogonalize $\mtx{A} \vct{q}_j$ only against the basis vectors $\vct{q}_i$ where the inner product is nonnegligible.
+When using the basis for sGMRES, we might simply omit the extra orthogonalization steps.
+Alternatively, we may adopt the approximate orthogonalization strategies sketched in \cref{sec:arnoldi}.